Mahum123/QuanDA/ReadMe.md

 # QuanDA: Quantitative Deep Neural Network Analysis

-This repository contains the execution code for the quantitative deep neural network (DNN) framework, **QuanDA**, as described in the paper.
+This repository contains the execution code for the quantitative deep neural network (DNN) framework, **QuanDA**, as described in the paper[^*].
 The ACAS Xu networks benchmark and its properties are used to show the analysis of DNNs using QuandA.

 ## This Repository